 Where are they now?
-PSG’s last starting XI before the Qatari takeover
+PSG’s last starting XI before the Qatar takeover

 If you haven’t heard, Paris Saint-Germain have quite a lot of money these days.
 Even if that news had somehow passed you by, their current front three of Lionel Messi, Neymar and Kylian Mbappe gives a pretty big hint.

-It has been just over 10 years since Qatar Sports Investments (QSI) bought the Ligue 1 side, immediately making them by far the richest club in the division.
-In the time since, seven league titles and 12 other domestic cups have been won.
+It’s been over a decade since Qatar Sports Investments (QSI) bought the Ligue 1 side, immediately making them by far the richest club in the division.
+In the time since, eight league titles and 12 other domestic cups have been won.

 In the Coup De France final a few weeks before the Saint-Etienne match, Coupet did his best to be a hero, saving a Mathieu Debuchy penalty.
 But PSG still went on to lose 1-0 to Lille.